mongodb/laravel-mongodb/README.md

     'Jenssegers\Mongodb\MongodbServiceProvider',

-The service provider will register a mongodb extension with the original database manager, so that everything else keeps working just fine.
+The service provider will register a mongodb database extension with the original database manager.
+There is no need to register additional facades or objects.
+When using mongodb connections, Laravel will automatically provide you with the corresponding mongodb objects.

 Configuration
 -------------